 - Am I liable if I create the protocols, but another doctor delivers negligent care on the platform?

 Fortunately, many of the perceived physician liability risks aren’t risks at all or can be mitigated in advance through thoughtful contractual agreements between physicians and technology companies.
-For example, many physicians are concerned about heightened liability exposure of working in telemedicine compared to working in a brick-and-mortar practice.
+For example, many physicians are concerned about the heightened liability exposure of working in telemedicine compared to working in a brick-and-mortar practice.
 The reality is that professional liability claims for telemedicine are less frequent and less punitive when compared head-to-head with in-person claims.

 Another example is that clinicians are often concerned about HIPAA violations when working in telemedicine.
 Yet traditional hospitals are often the biggest targets for personal health data breaches due to typically antiquated data storage methods compared to the data management within newer, tech-only care platforms.